 - Name exactly as it appears on your passport

+- Group Code: 09UW3449

 - Passport number and expiration date

 - Credit card number to charge

-You should schedule your flight to arrive by 4pm on May 26 into Mendoza airport.
 The faculty will meet you at an agreed upon meeting place and time at the Mendoza airport where you will go to the hostel together.
-Pick up service will be arranged to meet students arriving at the designated time listed above.
-Should you not arrive at the designated time, you will be responsible for finding your own way to the hostel.
-It is always a good idea to have some foreign currency when you arrive in-country.
-You will spend the first night in a hostel and then meet your host family.
+Pick up service will be arranged to meet students arriving at the designated time TBA.
+Should you not arrive at the designated time, you will be responsible for finding your way to the hostel in a taxi at your own cost.
+It is a good idea to have some foreign currency when you arrive incountry.